httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Concept Overview

-This document defines the `Digest` request and response header and trailer field.
-At a high level the value contains a checksum, computed over `selected representation data`
+This document defines the `Digest` request and response header and trailer field, see {{digest}}.
+At a high level the value contains a checksum, computed over `selected representation data` (Section 3.2;
-(Section 3.2; {{!SEMANTICS=I-D.ietf-httpbis-semantics}}),
-that the recipient can use to validate integrity. `Digest` supports algorithm agility.
-The `Want-Digest` field allows endpoints to express interest in `Digest` and preference of algorithms.

-Basing `Digest` on the selected representation makes it straightforward to apply it to use-cases where the transferred data requires some sort of manipulation to be considered a representation, or conveys a partial representation of a resource, for example Range Requests (see Section 14.2 of
+{{!SEMANTICS=I-D.ietf-httpbis-semantics}}), that the recipient can use to validate integrity.
+Basing `Digest` on the selected representation makes it straightforward to apply it to use-cases where the transferred data requires some sort of manipulation to be considered a representation or conveys a partial representation of a resource, such as Range Requests (see Section 14.2 of {{SEMANTICS}}).

-{{SEMANTICS}}).
+To support use-cases where a simple checksum of the content bytes is required, this document introduces the `Content-Digest` request and response header and trailer field; see
+{{content-digest}}.

+`Digest` and `Content-Digest` support algorithm agility.
+The `Want-Digest` and `Want-Content-Digest` fields allows endpoints to express interest in `Digest` and `Content-Digest` respectively, and preference of algorithms in either.

+Digest field calculations are tied to the `Content-Encoding` and `Content-Type` header fields.
+Therefore, a given resource may have multiple different checksum values when transferred with HTTP.
+To allow both parties to exchange a simple checksum with no content codings (see Section 8.4.1 of {{SEMANTICS}}), two more digest-algorithms are added ("id-sha-256" and "id-sha-512").

+Digest fields do not provide integrity for
+HTTP messages or fields.
+However, they can be combined with other mechanisms that protect metadata, such as digital signatures, in order to protect the phases of an HTTP exchange in whole or in part.

+This specification does not define means for authentication, authorization or privacy.

+## Replacing RFC 3230

-Historically, the Content-MD5 header field provided an HTTP integrity mechanism but HTTP/1.1 ([RFC7231], Appendix B) obsoleted it due to inconsistent handling of partial responses.
-[RFC3230] defined the concept of "instance" digests and a more flexible integrity scheme to help address issues with Content-MD5.
+Historically, the `Content-MD5` header field provided an HTTP integrity mechanism but HTTP/1.1 ([RFC7231], Appendix B) obsoleted it due to inconsistent handling of partial responses.
+[RFC3230] defined the concept of "instance" digests and a more flexible integrity scheme to help address issues with `Content-MD5`.
 It first introduced the `Digest` and `Want-Digest` fields.
 HTTP terminology has evolved since [RFC3230] was published.
 The concept of "instance" has been superseded by `selected representation`.